New Hampshire SR-22 Insurance for 2023

 GEICO has the cheapest rates for car insurance in New Hampshire, at almost half of the state average of $3,158.99.
 That is a huge saving every year.

 USAA comes in second but is only available to the military and their family members.

-Keep in mind, these rates are not for high-risk drivers or drivers with an SR-22.
-Those rates will be much higher as shown above.
+Keep in mind, these rates are not for high-risk drivers or drivers with a NH SR-22.
+Those rates will be much higher, as shown above.

 What are the New Hampshire DWI laws and penalties?

 Penalties will depend on if it is your first, second, or third offense.
-Penalities include:
+Penalties include: